-The Graduate Business Studies Office works closely with Boise State University Career Center to offer Career Decision Making and Planning; Internship Advising; Job Search Advising, including resume and cover letter assistance; Interview Training; LinkedIn, Social Media and Networking advice aimed at Graduate Students.
-Additional services include On-Campus Interviewing (look on BroncoJobs for the current list of participating companies) and Fall and Spring Career Fairs.
+The Graduate Business Studies Office works closely with Boise State University Career Center to offer career decision making and planning; internship advising; job search advising, including resume and cover letter assistance; interview training; LinkedIn, social smedia and networking advice aimed at graduate students.
+Additional services include on-campus interviewing and fall and spring career fairs.

 Students are encouraged to meet with the Career Center throughout their graduate school experience.
 The Career Center offers individual counseling/coaching appointments where you can talk to a career counselor about your options, get help fine-tuning your resume or cover letter, or get assistance with developing your online presence and effective networking techniques.

-Alex is in the COBE Building Lobby twice a week, from 10 a.m. to 1 p.m. on Tuesdays and from 1 p.m. to 4 p.m on Wednesdays.
+Alex is in the Micron Business and Economics Building Jackson Commons (lobby) twice a week, from 10 a.m. to 1 p.m. on Tuesdays and from 1 p.m. to 4 p.m on Wednesdays.
 Feel free to meet with him during those times or contact him to schedule an appointment.

 Search Information and Advice

-- Start your career search at BroncoJobs, the job and internship search site maintained by the Career Center.
-BroncoJobs lists postings from organizations specifically recruiting Boise State graduates as well as an “extended search” which mines the Internet for all job postings relevant to your criteria.
-Additionally, BroncoJobs has direct links to non-profit and Federal and State government jobs.
+- Start your career search at Handshake, the job and internship search site and more maintained by the Career Center.
+Handshake lists postings from organizations specifically recruiting Boise State graduates and non-profit and federal and state government jobs.
 The Career Center also offers a Career Fair every semester.
-Over 60 employers were present at the Spring 2011 Fair, many looking for graduate degree students.

 - We highly recommend networking as a source of job placement.
 Sending unsolicited resumes is not strongly associated with being hired, whereas networking with potential employers is.
 The College of Business and Economics holds networking events every semester.
 Joining Boise Young Professionals is highly recommended.
 Current Boise State students can join at no charge prior to graduation.

 - Larger companies are often requiring applicants to fill out their job application and resume forms online.
-At the 2011 Spring Career Fair we encountered several businesses who would not take resumes, but referred students to their online job forms, stating it’s a more secure and powerful way for them to organize potential employees.
-It also serves as legal protection for the company in helping show they considered all applicants equally.
+At career fairs some businesses may not take resumes.
+Online forms provide the employer security, ease of organizing potential employees and legal protection as the company can show they considered applicants equally.
 Even though some companies will take a resume, they may still require you to fill out their online form before being ‘officially’ considered as an applicant.
 It will come in handy to have multiple formats of your resume, including Word Doc, PDF, and plain text for this purpose.
 It is important to use key words from job postings in your area of interest in order for the search systems within these databases to pick up your resume.

 - Social networking sites and online presence.
 It is important to remember that people can win or lose their job depending on how well their public profiles are ‘sanitized.’
 Google yourself before beginning your job search—potential employers do, even though the legality is still debated.
 If you have a common name, like John Smith, try “John Smith Boise” in quotes, to see if you come up in the ranking.
 If you locate any sensitive or legally private information about yourself, contact the site owners to have it removed or remove it yourself if possible.
 Sites that aggregate personal private data, like Pipl.com and Spokeo.com, have automated data removal links.
 Make sure your Facebook or other profile has the tightest security and privatization settings, so no one can see your personal information.
-Delete any photos that include yourself and alcohol or other substances.
+Delete photos that show use of alcohol or other substances.
 Change your profile photo to a professionally taken head shot.
-Use LinkedIn to create an accurate work history with references from old employers and co-workers—don’t forget to ask your current coworkers to recommend you, even if you are a Graduate Assistant!
+Use LinkedIn to create an accurate work history with references from old employers and co-workers—don’t forget to ask your current coworkers to recommend you.

 - Idaho State Department of Labor Job Listings